-As the title suggests, this mark is intended for informal representation of a unit.
-Linking the unit directly to the Block M without the addition of "University of Michigan" should be reserved for internal communications or for outreach to stakeholders who are already familiar with the unit.
+This mark is intended for informal representation of a unit.
+It is reserved for internal communications or for outreach to stakeholders who already receive communications from the unit/university.

-Stacked Unit Logo
+Formal Stacked Unit Logo

-This log is typically reserved for settings in which there is limited space and the preferred horizontal logo would be less legible.
-This signature may mimic the hierarchy of the formal unit logo or the familiarity of the marketing unit logo.
+This version is typically reserved for settings in which there is limited space and the preferred horizontal logo would be less legible.
+This is considered equivalent to a formal unit logo (if that the hierarchy is included) or the marketing unit logo.